Totchinuko/apiconan.totchinuko.fr/patches/custom.1.7.x.md

 ## 1.7.8
 - Improved sync of body rules status that was not getting loaded properly.
 - Fixed !Custom camera teleporting at the center of the world when using the input key

+## 1.7.11
+- Added a new accessory: Tot!Decency.
+You two can now wear your very own piece of pixelated censorship, with dyable option.